Skip to content

 Sign up for LangSmith to quickly spot issues and improve the performance of your LangGraph projects.
 LangSmith lets you use trace data to debug, test, and monitor your LLM apps built with LangGraph — read more about how to get started here.

 In this example, we fan out from Node A to B and C and then fan in to D. With our state, we specify the reducer add operation.
 This will combine or accumulate values for the specific key in the State, rather than simply overwriting the existing value.
 For lists, this means concatenating the new list with the existing list.
+See this guide for more detail on updating state with reducers.

 import operator